secretkeeperapp/secret-keeper-docs/secret_sharing_procedure.md

 * [possibly unrealistic example, also this is just like SafeHaven] I have a child who’s twelve years old and I want him to have my cryptoassets when I pass away.
 I have a lawyer, but I don’t want to give him the secret to hold.
 I’d like to give the lawyer an easy way to release access to the secret without holding the secret itself, while preventing my child from accessing the secret until two years after I stop checking in.

-* NOTE: In reality, it may be possible to have the lawyer sign a contract stating that they’ll keep the secret part confidential, and release it to your child at some point.
+* **NOTE**: In reality, it may be possible to have the lawyer sign a contract stating that they’ll keep the secret part confidential, and release it to your child at some point.

 split the secret into two parts